Quillhash/Web3-Security-Tools/README.md

 This repository contains a list of the most popular and widely used tools in web3 security.

-**If you find any tools missing, you call create a pull request and be a contribute the project.**
+**If you find any tools missing, you can create a pull request and be a contribute the project.**

 ![](data/Web3_Security%20Tools.png)